British Hovercraft Corporation AP1-88: Operational history

 In March 1983, the first AP1-88, which had been named Tenacity by Cockerell, was completed.
 Three months later, the second vehicle, named Resolution, was also completed; it was promptly sold to the United States Navy.
 In 1985, a third AP1-88, Perseverance, was launched just prior to BHC's 20th anniversary.

 British hovercraft operator Hovertravel procured a pair of AP1-88-100s for conducting scheduled passenger service.
 However, the company found that the vehicles lacked the power to operate in the presence of strong headwinds, alleging that the type would be unable traverse the intended route at winds in excess of 30 knots and that engine damage could be incurred.
 In response, the company decided to rebuild both of their AP1-88-100s; the modification involved slightly extending the vehicles' length by 3 feet and replacing all 4 Deutz AG engines with a pair of more powerful MTU engines.
 The engine change resulted in considerably more power being available, however this did not increase the craft's passenger capacity.
 Hovertravel retired the last of its AP1-88 fleet in 2018.

 Two different versions of the AP1-88 have been operated by the Canadian Coast Guard.
-In the mid 1990s two AP1-88s, the AP1-88/200 and AP1-88/400, were ordered from GKN Westland Aerospace; the contract being awarded in 1996.
+In the mid-1990s two AP1-88s, the AP1-88/200 and AP1-88/400, were ordered from GKN Westland Aerospace; the contract being awarded in 1996.
 These hovercraft were constructed by Hike Metal Products, located in Wheatley, Ontario.
 The two 400 series were completed in August and December 1998.
 Canadian vehicles include the CCGS Waban-Aki, AP1-88/200, CCGS Sipu Muin, AP1-88/400, and CCGS Siyay, AP1-88/400.

+Incidents

+On a search and rescue mission on the Fraser River, the AP1-88 CCGS Siyay of the Canadian Coast Guard struck a rock breakwater and the craft sustained significant damage.